eodaGmbH/py-shiny-observable/README.md

 Embed [Observable Notebooks](https://observablehq.com/) in [Shiny for Python](https://shiny.posit.co/py/).

+Shinyobservable makes it a breeze to integrate libraries such as [D3](https://d3js.org/).

-Create any kind of visualizations with JavaScript and let Shiny handle the interactivity.
+Create any kind of JavaScript visualizations and let Shiny handle the interactivity.

 ## Features